GenieAI-Development/GenieAI-frontend/README.md

 ## Features

-- Smart Shopping with preference collection and recent user-message context.
+- Smart Shopping with an initial centered welcome experience, starter chips, and direct natural-language search.
+- The preference setter is intentional and chip-driven: custom typed, voice, and image requests go straight to search without an automatic follow-up form.
 - Gift Box Builder with LLM-generated contents and total-budget allocation.
 - CLIP visual RAG that finds catalog products visually similar to an uploaded image.
 - Parallel Groq Vision analysis that describes uploaded images alongside visual-search results.
 - Optional Hugging Face CrossEncoder relevance ranking for Thinking searches.
+- Product results are revealed in four-product batches through the Suggest more control.
 - Rule-based session personalization using category, price, recency, Favorites, Wishlist, and purchase signals.
 - Browser-local Profile tab with Favorites, Wishlist, and up to 25 completed orders.
+- Product comparison with price-derived Value, description-derived Quality, and contextual AI fit insights.
-- Product comparison, delivery prediction, and checkout preparation.
+- Delivery prediction and checkout preparation.
 - AI cart product analysis that scores the complete bundle and gives improvement suggestions.
 - English voice search with Groq transcription.
-- Gift messages and downloadable SVG gift cards generation.
+- Gift messages and downloadable SVG gift cards generation, including one automatic retry for transient first-generation failures.
 - Per-mode persisted chats, preferences, plans, products, and paging state.

 ## Technology stack